BookingBug/dev.bookingbug.com/docs/javascript-sdk/page-routing.md

 This allows you to set up custom page routes for your user journey.
 The `page:''` attributes allows you to set the template that is used for each step, so `page:'event_list'` would load the `events_list.html` template for that step.
 The `title:` allows you to change the `<title>` meta tag for the page.

 You can also pass `disable_breadcrumbs: true` to disable a step once the user has loaded the step in question.
-This means that they cannot go back once its set.
+This means that they cannot go back once it has been set.

 ```js
 <div bb-breadcrumbs class="breadcrumbs_holder" ng-init="setRoute([